The Chiefs must do some soul-searching after release of incriminating Tyreek Hill audio

 That’s all different now, with a recording apparently made as an insurance policy given to the TV station.

-Hill will almost certainly be cut by the Chiefs and punished further by the NFL.
-If that doesn’t happen, well, that column will be easy.
+Late Thursday night, Chiefs GM Brett Veach announced Hill is suspended from team activities “for the foreseeable” future.
+If he is not cut and punished further by the NFL, well, that column will be easy.

 But at the moment, here is what we have: an abused little boy, charges likely on the way, and a young family broken by violence.